aandishah/kaalbela/README.md

 # Kaalbela: Extreme Events

-A single-page site for *Kaalbela*, a digital anthology on climate catastrophe and resilience — part of the third annual Climate Futures Studio cohort of climate storytelling.
+*Kaalbela*, a digital anthology on Bangladesh's climate catastrophe and resilience — part of the third annual Climate Futures Studio cohort of climate storytelling.

 ## Structure